 C-ID: HIST 140.
+IGETC AREA 3B (Humanities) or 4 (Social & Behavioral Sciences)

-IGETC AREA 3B (Humanities) or 4 (Social & Behavioral Sciences) + satisfies CSU U.S. History graduation requirement
++ satisfies CSU U.S. History graduation requirement • Advisory: Eligibility for English 1.

 This course surveys the United States from post-Civil War Reconstruction to the present, addressing developments in American culture; ethnic, racial, gender, and class relations; politics; and the economy.
 It also considers American interaction with other nations, including both foreign policy and the relationship of domestic developments to the larger history of the modern world.